ta-data-par/data-labs/module-1/lab-resolving-git-conflicts/your-code/about-me.md

-Hey wadi and alexis were Here !
+Hey wadi and alexis and eldiias were Here !